 Admire Van Gogh’s Greatest Masterpieces in Digital Form

 The Atelier des Lumières has become one of Paris's top attractions for art lovers.
 This digital art exhibition projects enlarged versions of paintings by some of the world's most famous artists onto the walls of this exhibition space.

 During the time the Atelier was open in 2020, Monet, Renoir and Chagall were the stars of the show.
-Some of Vincent van Gogh's most famous masterpieces - including ‘Sunflowers’ and ‘Starry Night’ - have been transformed into moving images to a musical accompaniment, covering the walls of the Atelier.
+Some of their most famous masterpieces have been transformed into moving images to a musical accompaniment, covering the walls of the Atelier.
 The exhibition finishes on January 17, 2021.
 From January 29, 2020, a new exhibition will open, featuring Catalan artists Gaudi and Dalí.

 See the Festival of Lights at Jardin des Plantes

 The Festival of Lights at the Jardin des Plantes - Paris's Botanical Garden - is an absolute must-see this holiday season.
-The theme of this year's light festival will be 'Oceans'.
+The theme of last year's light festival was 'Oceans'.

-Visitors were able to stroll among fifty giant animal light installations that have been placed throughout the gardens.
+Visitors were able to stroll among fifty giant animal light installations placed throughout the gardens.

-The installations cover four different marine environments.
-The journey starts will a "Walk along the the tropical shore", followed by a "Dive into hot waters", then an exploration of "Mysterious Abysses", finishing off with a "Swim in cold waters".
-Look out for extinct and endangered sea creatures, for polar bears, penguins, and a great white shark.
+The journey started with a "Walk along the the tropical shore", followed by a "Dive into hot waters", then an exploration of "Mysterious Abysses", finishing off with a "Swim in cold waters".
+The installations included extinct and endangered sea creatures, polar bears, penguins, and a great white shark.

 You may also take the opportunity to visit the zoo at the Jardin des Plantes while you are there, to see real live animals.

 The Festival of Lights at the Jardin des Plantes in Paris (Yann Caradec, Flickr CC BY-SA 2.0)

-See Swan Lake Ballet at the Théâtre des Champs-Elysées
+See A Ballet at the Théâtre des Champs-Elysées

 The Champs-Elysées Theater is in fact on Avenue Montaigne (not far from the Champs-Elysées avenue).
-This December, Swan Lake will showing from December 24, 2019 through January 4, 2020 (no shows on the 25th or the 1st), performed by the Kiev National Opera Ballet.
-Check the calendar through December to see what else is showing.
-These include Christmas concerts, Mozart’s opera and a performance by France’s National Orchestra.
+Unfortunately the whole program for December 2020 had to be cancelled.
+But in December 2019, Swan Lake was performed by the Kiev National Opera Ballet.
+You can check the calendar here to see what is showing when you visit Paris.
+These normally include concerts, operas and ballets.